-As I started talking about the opposition between law and internet on my end of year book reading recommendations, it seems like I’ve opened the Pandora’s box here on how-to-hide-ip.
+As I started talking about the opposition between law and internet on my end of year book reading recommendations, it seems like I’ve opened the Pandora’s box.
 The issue is simple: innovation is happening so quickly in the internet field, and then legislation tries to catch-up by trying to pass some laws and regulations.
-The most widely covered law/bill is currently the Stop Online Piracy Act that is about to be passed in the U.S. Learn about law and Internet.
+The most widely covered law/bill is currently the Stop Online Piracy Act that is about to be passed in the U.S. Learn about law and the Internet.

 So what’s the point here?